UWPCE-PythonCert/PythonCertDevel/_sources/modules/Git.rst.txt

 For this class, you will add an *upstream* remote to our local copy that points to the original copy of the material in the ``UWPCE-PythonCert-ClassRepos`` account, and we will call it, appropriately, "upstream".
 Change directories into your local version of the class repository and run (remembering to use the name of your class):

+(you can get that full url by going to GitHub, finding the repo, and copying the "clone" url)

 .. code-block:: bash